webplatform/docs/concepts/Internet_and_Web/webrtc/index.md

 == RTCPeerConnection ==

-RTCPeerConnection is the WebRTC component that handles stable and efficient communication of streaming data between peers.
+RTCPeerConnection ([http://dev.w3.org/2011/webrtc/editor/webrtc.html#rtcpeerconnection-interface specs], [[apis/webrtc/RTCPeerConnection|docs]]) is the WebRTC component that handles stable and efficient communication of streaming data between peers.

 Below is a WebRTC architecture diagram showing the role of RTCPeerConnection.
 As you will notice, the green parts are complex!